 Future Earth has created Knowledge-Action Networks to coordinate and promote identify and respond to society’s needs for scientific knowledge to successfully undertake the transformation to sustainability; generate integrated knowledge that is relevant to decision-makers; develop and cultivate research that is solution-driven, inter- and trans-disciplinary; and add value to research that is or has been carried out already.

 Eight Knowledge-Action Networks are planned on the following topics:

 Another way to get involved in Future Earth is to join the Future Earth Open Network, an online platform for inspiring and supporting collaboration around global sustainability.

 Future Earth News and Events

-Future Earth Meeting in Washington, DC BISO hosted and participated in an international Future Earth meeting held January 20-22, 2014 at the National Academies in Washington, DC that allowed members of the Future Earth science and interim engagement committees and the Future Earth secretariat to meet with the leaderships of ICSU's Global Environmental Change (GEC) core projects and programs to discuss their integration into Future Earth.
+Future Earth Meeting in Washington, DC BISO hosted and participated in an international Future Earth meeting held January 20-22, 2014 at the National Academies in Washington, DC.
+This meeting allowed members of the Future Earth science and interim engagement committees and the Future Earth Secretariat to meet with the leaderships of ICSU's Global Environmental Change (GEC) core projects and programs to discuss their integration into Future Earth.
 ICSU’s GEC programs include DIVERSITAS, the International Human Dimensions Programme (IHDP), the International Geosphere-Biosphere Programme (IGBP), and the World Climate Research Programme (WCRP).
 The 74 participants provided input into the merger of the GEC programs, established task forces, and discussed potential fast-track initiatives, cluster activity proposals, and advanced communications among the core projects.